-- > Identify and assess potential risk areas in its supply chains. - > Mitigate the risk of slavery occurring in its supply chains. - > Monitor the potential risk areas in its supply chains. - > Protect whistleblowers.
+- identify and assess potential risk areas in its supply chains - mitigate the risk of slavery occurring in its supply chains - monitor the potential risk areas in its supply chains - protect whistleblowers.

 The Modern Slavery prevention program and related polices, including the Company's code of conduct as set out in The PanAust Way, are used across PanAust's group of companies (Group).
-This Statement has been developed in consultation with senior management and personnel in the Supply and Procurement, Risk and Sustainability, Legal and Governance teams within the PanAust Group.
-The PanAust management system, policies and procedures and training and education are available groupwide.
+This Statement has been developed in consultation with the relevant companies we own or control, including senior management and personnel in the Supply and Procurement, Risk and Sustainability, Legal and Governance teams.
+Details of the Act; reporting requirements; information regarding the actions we intend to take to address these requirements and all relevant materials and updates were provided to the consulted companies within the Group.
+The PanAust management system, policies, procedures, and training and education are available groupwide.
 The PanAust Way includes the Company's commitment to uphold human rights and the expectation that employees, contractors and suppliers report human rights abuses.

-This Statement was approved by the Board of PanAust Limited on 29 June 2022.
+This Statement was approved by the Board of PanAust Limited on 26 June 2023.

 Daling Zheng

-Managing Director and Chief Executive Officer
+Managing Director and Chief Executive Officer PanAust Limited

-PanAust Limited